9001/copyparty/docs/devnotes.md

 * server creates the `wark`, an identifier for this upload
   * `sha512( salt + filesize + chunk_hashes )`
   * and a sparse file is created for the chunks to drop into
-* client uploads each chunk
+* client sends a series of POSTs, with one or more consecutive chunks in each
-  * header entries for the chunk-hash and wark
+  * header entries for the chunk-hashes (comma-separated) and wark
   * server writes chunks into place based on the hash
 * client does another handshake with the hashlist; server replies with OK or a list of chunks to reupload